kvlvveldegem/kvlvveldegem.github.io/README.md

 bundle exec jekyll serve
 ```

-For more information, see setting up Jekyll.
+For more information, learn [here](https://jekyllrb.com/docs/installation/) how you can setup your computer for Jekyll.